zamattiac/admissions/README.md

 ###Your people:
 Change the number of graders by adding columns to the application table and:
-  - change the 'select one application' comment on index.html
-  - line ~20 of grading.php for allocation of the new grade.<br>
+Change the 'select one application' comment on index.html Change line ~20 of grading.php for allocation of the new grade.<br>
 Grant users admin privileges to add others and view results from grading. (adduser.php).<br>
 Create accounts for innumerate users using some ID system.
 Will not add an ID twice.<br>